Reporter suggests watching Biden for 'physical performance' | WND | by WND Staff

 Physical performance? a commentary at PJMedia wondered.

-There have been suspicions that Biden might be give a stimulant for the debate, in that his demeanor in public recently has been slow, inattentive, confused and worse.
+There have been suspicions that Biden might be given a stimulant for the debate, in that his demeanor in public recently has been slow, inattentive, confused and worse.

 PJMedia explained, "We should be surprised by Biden's 'physical performance' as well?
 Why is that?
 Lately, the Biden campaign has been dogged by a slew of viral videos showing Biden's physical and cognitive deterioration.
 Why, exactly, are we going to be surprised?"